 High Carb Foods

-If you’re avoiding added sugars then that means carbs – both simple and complex – should play a much smaller role in your diet.
-If you’re really craving something that’s high in carbs then try to opt for beans or legumes because these are considered complex carbs which won’t spike your blood sugar as quickly as starches like white bread, white rice and pasta.
+If you’re avoiding added sugars then that means refined carbs should play a much smaller role in your diet.
+Try to opt instead for whole grains, beans or legumes because these are considered high-fiber complex carbs which won’t spike your blood sugar as quickly as starches like white bread, white rice and pasta.

 High Glycemic Fruits

 Some fruits are higher on the glycemic index than others so they should be avoided if you’re trying to maintain stable blood sugars throughout the day.
-Bananas, dates, mangoes, papaya and grapes should all be limited if you’re making an effort to eliminate sources of added sugar from your diet (7).
+Bananas, dates, mangoes, papaya and grapes can all be limited if you’re making an effort to limit sugar in your diet, but fruit in general is still better than foods with added sugar (7).

 Processed foods contain ingredients that have been added during processing – this may include sugar, salt or other additives that were added to help preserve the food or make it taste better.